robenkleene/development-references/bindings/escape-sequences.md

 2. Hit `⌃v` then the key
 3. Hit return to separate the output visually, then hit `⌃d` for end of file.

+Running `sed -n l` and then typing the key is the same as the above method.

 ### Example Output

 For `⌃z`: